 You have plenty of options when it comes to choosing a major, minor, or certificate in the College.
 The College of Arts and Sciences Bulletin contains a list of approved outside minors in other schools.
 (Be sure to choose the correct bulletin.)

 Not sure what you want to do?
 The College offers an Exploratory option that allows you to fulfill general requirements while taking courses in your potential major areas.

 Have questions?
 Talk to an academic advisor in the department in which you’re interested.

 - Change your major or declare a second major

 To change your major or declare a second major, you must first meet with an academic advisor for the department offering the major you wish to declare.

 You can graduate with up to three minors on your record.
 You can apply online for some minors, including:

-- Business, marketing, entrepreneurship and small business management, or financial literacy (Note: If you’re majoring in telecommunications, you must speak to an advisor before applying for a business minor)
+- Business; Entrepreneurship and Small Business Management; Financial Literacy; or Marketing (Note: If you’re majoring in Telecommunications, you must speak to an advisor before applying for a Business minor)